-The class-based approach is influenced by programming languages such as Simula [5], Smalltalk [7], C++ [15] and Java [8], where a specific language construct to encapsulate state and operations is defined (a class).
+The class-based approach is influenced by programming languages such as Simula [3], Smalltalk [5], C++ [12] and Java [6], in which a there is a specific language construct to encapsulate the state and operations of a class.
 Derived classes inherit state and operations from superclasses, with possible augmentation or modification.
 An object is an instance of a class, and contains storage for the state specified in the class.
 Depending on the language, the state may or may not be directly accessed.
 It may be strongly encapsulated, in which case only the operations of the class may access the state of an instance.
 Operations are typically represented as subprograms that have an object instance as an implicit parameter.
 Invoking an operation involves identifying both the operation and the object upon which the operation is to be performed.

 In a conventional programming language, this model of classes and objects is quite workable.
 Such languages only have one kind of object, namely one that is an abstraction of a machine storage location.
-Such an object can be read and the retrieved value used in an expression.
-An object can also be assigned a value, in which case the stored state is immediately updated and subsequent reads return the updated value.
+Such an object can be read, with the retrieved value being used in an expression.
+An object can be assigned to, in which case the stored state is immediately updated and subsequent reads return the updated value.

-One of the main issues in a class-based object-oriented programming language is how to deal with assignment and equality.
-In general they cannot be predefined; that is, the semantics intended by the programmer may be different from simple shallow copy and element-wise comparison.
+One of the main issues in a conventional programming language with classes is how to deal with assignment and equality.
+In general they cannot be predefined, since the semantics intended by the programmer may be different from simple shallow copy and element-wise comparison.
 Further, if the state includes dynamically allocated storage, overwriting an object that is the target of assignment may be undesirable.
-To do so creates garbage that, in many runtime environments, is irretrievable.
+To do so would create garbage that, in many run-time environments, is irretrievable.
 C++ deals with these problems by requiring the programmer to include constructor and descructor functions in a class.

-As an example of how a class-based extension to VHDL might be used, consider an ADT for complex numbers.
+As an example of how a class-based extension might be used, consider an ADT for complex numbers.